Liviu2018/employee/EmployeeManagement/README.md

 Nor can I be the manager of a person who is itself the manager of my manager, and so on.
 If represented as a graph, this organizational chart has no cycles.

-NOTE4: Things like security, logging, update operation for a given employee, naming conventions, convenience methods (like bulk employee insertion), thread safety, uniform error handling, realistic testing, etc - are not going to influence the formatting algorithm, that is why I have left them out (not really needed).
+NOTE4: Things like security, logging, update/delete operation for a given employee, naming conventions, convenience methods (like bulk employee insertion), thread safety, uniform error handling, unit testing, etc - are not going to influence the formatting algorithm, that is why I have left them out (not really needed).
 Some things I did add, like an UI page, and log messages for handlers, etc.

 NOTE5: A big optimization could further be done: when computing for each employee the path of managers, from him up to the CEO - we allocate an auxiliary slice where for each employee we store a pointer (to its node in the tree) or nil, when we compute the manager of current employee, than the manager of the manager and so on, we stop at the first manager who has a non nil entry in this auxiliarry array.
 As we have just found a pointer to its node, there is no need to go up untill the CEO.